helm/helm/docs/plugins.md

 command: "$HELM_PLUGIN_DIR/keybase.sh"
 ```

 The `name` is the name of the plugin.
-When Helm executes it plugin, this is the
+When Helm executes a plugin, this is the
 name it will use (e.g. `helm NAME` will invoke this plugin).

 _`name` should match the directory name._ In our example above, that means the